-A standalone, drip-fed stove is a real boon, even if you have diesel heating, as it offers concentrated warmth for when you first go below and, more importantly, if you rig up a ‘cage’ around it, you can dry all your wet clothing.
+A standalone, drip-fed stove is a real boon, even if you have forced air diesel heaters, as it offers concentrated warmth for when you first go below and, more importantly, if you rig up a ‘cage’ around it, you can dry all your wet clothing.

 Fresh water can be difficult to find in higher latitudes, so if you don’t want to waste time (and more importantly, energy) melting snow, you’ll need a suitable water maker.

 Enjoyed reading A guide to high latitude yachts?

 A subscription to Yachting Monthly magazine costs around 40% less than the cover price.

 Print and digital editions are available through Magazines Direct – where you can also find the latest deals.

 YM is packed with information to help you get the most from your time on the water.